omari-kd/Environmental-Impact-on-Food-Production/README.md

 Tomatoes, berries & grapes, rice and apples highlight that certain crops also have notable eutrophication impacts, likely due to fertilizer use.\
 \
 **Environmental Impact of Beef**\
-Beef production is associated with high eutrophication which is due to runoff from manure and overall environmental impact of livestock farming especially compared to plant-based alternatives.
+Beef production is associated with high eutrophication, which is due to runoff from manure and the overall environmental impact of livestock farming, especially compared to plant-based alternatives.

-**Manure Runoff:** Large amounts of water is generated when it comes to beef production, which has high nitrogen and phosphorus levels.
+**Manure Runoff** Large amounts of water are generated for beef production, which has high nitrogen and phosphorus levels.
 Eutrophication is caused when this manure runs off into waterways.
 Eutrophication is 59 times higher than beef in terms of kilograms due to it runoff from manure (Poore & Nemeck, 2018).

-**Land Use:** Beef production needs extensive land for grazing and feed crops, which leads to deforestation and degradation of land.
+**Land Use** Beef production needs extensive land for grazing and feed crops, leading to deforestation and land degradation.
 This can also be a factor to soil erosion and nutrient runoff.\
 \
-**Greenhouse Gas Emissions:** Cattle product the significant amount fo methane, a greenhouse gas that contributes to change in climate and also heightening eutrophication issues.
+**Greenhouse Gas Emissions** Cattle product a significant amount of methane, a greenhouse gas that contributes to change in climate and also heightening eutrophication issues.

 **Environmental Impact of Coffee**\
-Ohio State Pressbooks states that, coffee production and processing is a factor that contirbutes to eutrophication.
-Coffee processing generates large amount of organic waste, including pulp and other residues, which are often discharged into nearby waterways (Hugo Coffee).
-This organic waste contains nutrients such as nitrogen and phosphorus, when entering water bodies, can lead to excessive growth of algal (eutrophication).
+Ohio State Pressbooks states that coffee production and processing is a factor that contributes to eutrophication.
+Coffee processing generates a large amount of organic waste, including pulp and other residues, which are often discharged into nearby waterways (Hugo Coffee).
+This organic waste contains nutrients such as nitrogen and phosphorus; when entering water bodies, it can lead to excessive growth of algae (eutrophication).

-Coffee processing and the consumption of coffee has contributed to caffeine contamination in water, which has negative impacts on aquatic ecosystem (Butler, R.A., 2022).\
+Coffee processing and the consumption of coffee has contributed to caffeine contamination in water, which has negative impacts on aquatic ecosystems (Butler, R.A., 2022).\
 \
-**Environmental Impact of dark chocolate**\
+**Environmental Impact of Dark Chocolate**\
 Chocolate in itself does not directly cause eutrophication, its consumption and production contribute to it through the environmental impacts of cocoa farming, chocolate manufacturing and packaging with it main concern in water usage, deforestation and energy consumption.

 **A Breakdown of how chocolate contributes to eutrophication:\